We have the solution for all your financing requirements.

 Recent changes in the demographic of the population in Australia have seen an increase in Asset Rich and Cash Poor elderly Australians.
 It is expected that this segment of the market will continue to increase as the ‘Baby Boomers’ start reaching retirement age.

-Due to the nature of the facility, with interest capitalised until the full payment of the debt, lenders restrict the amount that they will advance against the value of the property.
-Usually lenders will only lend up to 20% of the value of the property, depending upon the age of the borrower.
+Due to the nature of the facility, with interest capitalized until the full payment of the debt, lenders restrict the amount that they will advance against the value of the property.
+Usually, lenders will only lend up to 20% of the value of the property, depending upon the age of the borrower.